Scott: Defeat your seven evil exes if we're going to continue to date?

 - Hyperspace Mallet: Ramona pulls one out in the fight against Roxy.

-- Hypnotize the Princess: Gideon's mind-control chip which makes Ramona go back to him.
+- Hypnotize the Captive: Gideon's mind-control chip which makes Ramona go back to him.

 - Hypocritical Humor: